 7.2 Study 1 - detecting fabricated summary statistics

-We tested the performance of statistical methods to detect data fabrication in summary statistics with genuine- and fabricated summary statistics with psychological data.
-We asked participants to fabricate data that were supposedly drawn from a study on the anchoring effect (Tversky and Kahneman 1974; Jacowitz and Kahneman 1995).
+We tested the performance of statistical methods to detect data fabrication in summary statistics with genuine- and fabricated summary statistics in psychological data.
+To this end, we asked participating psychological researchers to fabricate data that were supposedly drawn from a study on the anchoring effect (Tversky and Kahneman 1974; Jacowitz and Kahneman 1995).
 The anchoring effect is a well-known psychological heuristic that uses the information in the question as the starting point for the answer, which is then adjusted to yield a final estimate of a quantity.
 For example:

 Do you think the percentage of African countries in the UN is above or below [10% or 65%]?
 What do you think is the percentage of African countries in the UN?